YadneshNikam/EXP6_Loops_in_c_plus_plus/README.md

 9. End

-# reverse of a string:
+# 4.reverse of a string:

 1. Start
 2. Declare integer variables: prn, a, s.